Politics of Taiwan: Political history

+Taiwan under Qing rule

+After the conquest of the Kingdom of Tungning by Qing admiral Shi Lang, Taiwan was brought under Qing rule from 1683 to 1895.
+The Qing dynasty was a Manchu-led absolute monarchy with the emperor holding absolute authority.

 Taiwan under Japanese rule

-After the First Sino-Japanese War, China were forced to cede the island of Formosa to Japan.
-Under Japanese rule, Taiwan has its governor general as its head of government under the constitutional monarchy led by the Emperor.
+After the First Sino-Japanese War, Qing China ceded Formosa and surrounding islands to Japan.
+Under Japanese rule, Taiwan had its governor general as its head of government under the constitutional monarchy led by the Emperor.
 Taiwanese citizens in Formosa and Pescadores were Japanese citizens until the end of World War II in 1945.